Grenyerre/Grenyerre-PP3_Battleships/readme.md

 # **Battleships - Code Institute Portfolio Project 3**

 Welcome to 'Battleships', a game of skill and chance where the player attempts to destroy their opponent's battleships.
-To do this, they must predict the co-ordinates of their targets and use their limited shots wisely.
+An enemy has 5 ships located at random locations on an 8 x 8 board, each ship occupies one square.
+The player must predict the co-ordinates of their targets and use their limited shots wisely as they cannot see the locations of their enemy's ships.

 Project Aim: To build a command line application that allows the user to play a logic game.
 A dataset will be created by the computer and edited by the user.